Alpha-30-creator/2048/README.md

 Throughout the game, user input is validated to ensure that the player enters only valid moves, menu options, and difficulty levels.
 This validation is implemented at every stage of the game and ensures that the game runs smoothly and that the player only enters valid inputs.
 By validating user input, errors and unexpected behavior are prevented, providing a more enjoyable and user-friendly experience.
 ### Reset Game
 Our game includes a reset feature that allows the user to reset the game board at any stage of the game.
 To reset the board, the user "r" key.
 This will prompt a confirmation message asking if you are sure you want to reset the game.
 The board can be resetted to its initial state by pressing "1".
 If "r" was pressed accidentally, "2" can be pressed to not proceed with the reset.
 This feature provides a more user-friendly experience and enable the user to restart the game at any stage of the game.
+### Quit the Game
+In this implementation of the text-based 2048 game, the player has the ability to quit the game at any time by simply pressing the "q" key.
+This is a useful feature that allows the player to exit the game quickly if they need to attend to something else.
 ### Updating the Leaderboard
 Th leaderboard file contains the top ten scores with username and is sorted in terms of descending order of score, so the top score is the first line of the file and so on.
 The `update_leaderboard` function is responsible for updating the leaderboard after each game.
 It takes the player's score and the username as input, and updates the leaderboard file with the new score if it is among the top ten scores.
 It reads scores from the file and decides to update it based on the condition specified.
 ### Beat High score